ig3/srf-scheduler/README.md

 getNextDueCard returns a card if one is due, otherwise undefined.

-If overrideLimits is true then getNextDueCard returns the card with the earliest due date, regardless of whether this is before or after the current time.
+If overrideLimits is true then getNextDueCard one of the five cards with the earliest due dates, selected ramdomly, regardless of whether they are due before or after the current time.

 Otherwise, getNextDue selects a sort algorithm randomly, according to config.probabilityOldestDue: sort by interval or sort by due.